Why It's Important To Pick The Right Graphic Cards

 - Vega VII is also a very great card for mining but unfortunately seems like they stopped producing them.

-- You might’ve not configured your Graphic Cards to be ready to start hashing blocks
+- You might’ve not configured your Graphics Cards to be ready to start hashing blocks

-- You’re mining the least efficient coin so the algorithm isn’t the best with your Graphic Card
+- You’re mining the least efficient coin so the algorithm isn’t the best with your Graphics Card

 Maintaining Your Equipment

-Do NOT place your mining rig on a carpet since it leads to plenty of dust to be absorbed by the fans.
+Do NOT place your mining rig on a carpet since it leads to plenty of dust being absorbed by the fans.
 Try to set your Rig somewhere high – out of reach from your house pets or children.

 Overclocks & Configuration

 Overclocking is a must for Mining.
 Make sure to undervolt your cards since it will make a huge difference in wattage consumption and the heat it generates, less watts means less heat.
 We will be writing an article on overclocking your cards and making them Mining ready.

 The configuration will refer to all the background services and unnecessary noise for your computational power, make sure you took the needed setup steps in our previous article ‘How To Setup a Mining Rig‘

 Some Graphic Cards are not efficient in some mining algorithms, which mainly comes down to NVIDIA or AMD cards.